CP-118378361/HelloWeb-main/README.md

 README
 GymWebApp
-Expectation
+Expectation of the project
-The main expectatuion of this project was to provide a CRUD application with supporting documentation, testing and utilisation of all revelant tools explored in the past few weeks.
+The main expectation of this project was to provide a CRUD application with supporting documentation, testing and utilisation of all revelant tools explored in the past few weeks.
 I had to ensure my application allowed a user to create, read(view), update and delete.
 I have included the following
 1.A trello board
-2.A relation database, consisting of four tables 3.Documentation of the design phase, architecture and risk assessment matrix.
+2.A relation database, consisting of two tables 3.Documentation of the design phase, architecture and risk assessment matrix.
 4.A C# based functional application allowing for CRUD functions